Twitter Spaces vs Clubhouse

 When it comes to social voice chat rooms, which is better?

-You'll see any live Spaces chats at the top of your screen, where your fleets are.
-It's currently only available on your mobile app.
+You'll see any live Spaces chats at the top of your screen.
+It's currently only available on your mobile app or in the web browser.

-This accessibility is going to make Spaces way more discoverable than Clubhouse events (many Clubhouse users already promote their events primarily on Twitter).
+This accessibility makes Spaces way more discoverable than Clubhouse events (many Clubhouse users already promote their events primarily on Twitter).

 Twitter also has the advantage of already having your social graph.
-Once the feature is fully distributed, anytime anyone you follow starts a Space, you'll be able to join as a listener or speaker.
+You're notified anytime someone you follow starts a Space; you can then join as a listener or speaker.

 On Clubhouse, there's currently no way for a passive listener (who is muted) to give feedback to the speakers.
 One hack that users have developed is they rapidly mute and unmute their mics (to indicate applause).